IDE64

 The IDE64 interface cartridge is an expansion port device for connecting ATA(PI) devices to the C64 or C128 computers.

 Hardware

 There were several different versions of this cartridge over the years.
 The interface was designed by Tomas Pribyl and Jan Vorlicek in 1994.
-Today Josef Soucek is working on the design.
+As of 2023 Josef Soucek was the maintainer of the design (involved in the project at least since 2006).